the-teachingRSE-project/competencies/intro.md

 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.
-This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgment calls.
+This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgement calls.
 We list some example areas that could be addressed in RSE courses or workshops.

 ### Personal data

-Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognized as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].
+Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].
-RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for frictionless sharing of data.
+RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for trouble-free sharing of data.
 Handling personal data also has ramifications for information security considerations during the software development process.
 Data protection is a difficult subject and RSEs should notice when they need to consult external expertise for example when dealing with special topics such as cryptography or re-identification attacks (e.g. [@Sweeney2002]).